algbio/panvc-founders/README.md

 #### Variants

 The following archives contain the actual (not predicted) variants in the generated samples.
-The identifier of the removed samples is `SAMPLE0`.
+The identifier of the removed sample in all cases is `SAMPLE0`.

 | Description | File |
 | ----------- | ---- |